eliona-smart-building-assistant/open-bos-app/README.md

 ### Environment variables

-- `CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-eliona/tree/main/db).
+- `CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-eliona/v2/tree/main/db).
 Otherwise, the app can't be initialized and started (e.g. `postgres://user:pass@localhost:5432/iot`).

-- `INIT_CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-eliona/tree/main/db) for app initialization like creating schema and tables (e.g. `postgres://user:pass@localhost:5432/iot`).
+- `INIT_CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-eliona/v2/tree/main/db) for app initialization like creating schema and tables (e.g. `postgres://user:pass@localhost:5432/iot`).
 Default is content of `CONNECTION_STRING`.

 - `API_ENDPOINT`:  configures the endpoint to access the [Eliona API v2](https://github.com/eliona-smart-building-assistant/eliona-api).
-Otherwise, the app can't be initialized and started. (e.g. `http://api-v2:3000/v2`)
+Otherwise, the app can't be initialized and started. (e.g. `http://api-v2:3000/v2`).
+The API key for this endpoint is obtained using the `tenantID` from the app's configuration.
+This API key determines which tenant is used in APIv2.

-- `API_TOKEN`: defines the secret to authenticate the app and access the Eliona API.

 - `API_SERVER_PORT`(optional): define the port the API server listens.
 The default value is Port `3000`.